Auckland, New Zealand: Helpful Travel Tips For Your Trip

 A Maori carving to welcome you to the Auckland Airport

-Helpful tip: I withdraw a little bit of money from an ATM at the airport so that I have cash on hand for transportation into my destination whether it be the bus, taxi, or shuttle.
+Helpful tip: I withdraw a little bit of money from an ATM at the airport so that I have cash on hand for transportation to my destination whether it be the bus, taxi, or shuttle.
 It’s always handy to have the currency of the country you are entering rather than foreign currency so you can get to where you need to go.
 You may want to take out a larger sum of money in one go to avoid so many fees but I have a Charles Schwab account that does not charge me any ATM fees worldwide.
 It helps to have a debit card with that doesn’t charge fees or has less.
-My other bank account through Chase charges me $5 when traveling out of the country.
+My other bank account through Chase charges me $5 when travelling out of the country.

 Helpful tip: Food can be pretty pricey in New Zealand, look for lunch specials or happy hours.
 If you have access to a kitchen, shop at a grocery store and make food.
 If you’re a meat eater, I do recommend having some lamb when you’re in New Zealand as well as loads of wine!

-Ponsoby area of Auckland.
+Ponsonby area of Auckland.
 A ‘hood with cool shops, cafes, and restaurants.

-SAVE THIS TO PINTEREST
+DON’T FORGET TO SAVE THIS TO PINTEREST

 Photo courtesy of Flickr